Overview of the Climate Launchpad Bootcamp

 - Limited pitching and investor-readiness skills

-The bootcamp was designed to address these gaps through a structured, module-based approach aligned with CLP’s pitch deck framework.
+This Climate Launchpad bootcamp was specifically designed to address these gaps through a structured, module-based approach aligned with the CLP pitch deck framework.

 - Build entrepreneurial capacity in climate-focused startups

-- Guide teams in developing validated, scalable business models
+- Support teams in developing validated and scalable business models

 - Strengthen pitch readiness and storytelling skills